htmercury/Cpp-Keylogger/README.md

     * Name of the process
     * Email to send from and send to
     * Time between each log file generation
-    * Format which the keys are recorded
+    * Format how keys are recorded
     * Keys to exclude from recording

 ## Important Information